HELIX Studio User Guide#

 Testing with a DS, along with emulating network latency, provides the closest experience to a real-world packaged game.

-π‘ Standalone Game mode and running multiple processes for testing in general are not currently supported.
+Standalone Game mode and running multiple processes for testing in general are not currently supported.

 Publishing#

-You can access Publishing options from the properties dialog of either the World or a package.
-You can publish to the Vault or create a PAK file locally for testing with the HELIX game client:
+You can publish to the Vault or create a PAK file locally for testing with the HELIX Game client:

 By default, not only the current package or World, but also all its dependencies will be selected for publishing.
 You can intentionally skip some packages by deselecting them.

-π‘ Adding preview images or a user access list directly from HELIX Studio is not yet supported.
+Adding preview images or a user access list directly from HELIX Studio is not yet supported.
 This should be done through the Creator Hub after publishing from HELIX Studio.